chadokruse/meteor-coming-soon-email-capture/README.md

 ### Changes to [original meteor app](https://github.com/FrozenRidge/mongolab-meteor-leadcapture-app)
 1. Emails submitted will also be added to a Mailchimp account (in addition to the db), using [double opt-in](http://kb.mailchimp.com/article/how-does-confirmed-optin-or-double-optin-work).
-2. Added Twitter Bootstrap and updated design.
+2. Added Twitter Bootstrap and a freely-usable placeholder design.

 See [original README](https://github.com/FrozenRidge/mongolab-meteor-leadcapture-app) for further details on the app.
 The fine folks at [Frozen Ridge](http://frozenridge.co/) also put together a great [blog post](http://blog.mongolab.com/2013/05/build-your-own-lead-capture-page-with-meteor-and-mongolab-in-minutes/) detailing how they built the app.

 ## Getting started

+*Note: I'm a beginner, and these instructions are intended to help other beginners get up and rolling quickly.*

 You need to have Node.js and Meteor installed.